JTBroad/astro-sample/README.md

 This project aims to be a base astro site example to demonstrate a starting off point for using astro and react.
 Examples of different methods of state management are included.

+This main branch builds as a static stie.
+Check out the ssr branch if you want to see a version served up as a active running server that can make api call definitions and generates pages on the fly.

 ## 🚀 Project Structure